frederic-perez/AmE-dictionary/data/idioms.md

 __have seen (one’s) day__ To be beyond one’s prime; to be no longer useful, effective, or functional.
 __have skin in the game__ To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance.
 __have someone pegged__ :two: _She had me pegged on that, too._ _You got me pegged._ :es: Me has calado.
+__have teeth__ To have enough power or support of authority to compel obedience or punish offenders, as of a law. _This new law against littering has teeth, so if you don’t pick up your trash, you’ll get a hefty fine._
 __have the better of (someone or something)__ To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something.
 __have the feel of (something)__ To have a general sense of how to do or use something or how something operates; to be familiar with something.
 __have the floor__ To have the right or opportunity to speak in a group, especially at a formal event or gathering.